X-ray Response of the Fully-Depleted, p-Channel SiSeRO-CCD: Methods

 \subsection{The SiSeRO-CCD}

-The Single-electron Sensitive Readout (SiSeRO) CCD is a 725~$\mu$m thick, p-channel CCD fabricated by MIT Lincoln Laboratory.
+The Single-electron Sensitive Readout (SiSeRO) CCD used in this study is a 725~$\mu$m thick, p-channel CCD fabricated by MIT Lincoln Laboratory.
 The sensor consists of 1278 $\times$ 330 pixels with a pixel size of 15 $\times$ 15~$\mu$m$^2$.
 It was fabricated on high-resistivity ($\approx$20~k$\Omega\cdot$cm) n-type silicon, which enables full depletion of the device volume with a 70\,V substrate bias~\cite{2023_prl_sisero,2023_sisero}.
-The fully depleted thick substrate further extends the sensor’s quantum efficiency into the near-infrared~\cite{holland2003fully,holland2002overview}.
-Similar to the Skipper CCD, the SiSeRO-CCD enables non-destructive readout (NDR) and achieves sub-electron noise performance~\cite{tiffenberg2017single, 2023_prl_sisero}.
+The p-channel CCD architecture provides improved resistance to radiation-induced charge transfer degradation~\cite{Cervantes-Vergara_2025,roach2024effectsprotonirradiationperformance,roach2025sdw, dawson2008radiation, 8048486}, while the fully depleted thick substrate extends the sensor’s quantum efficiency into the near-infrared~\cite{holland2003fully,holland2002overview}.
+Similar to the Skipper CCD, the SiSeRO-CCD enables non-destructive readout (NDR) and achieves sub-electron noise performance~\cite{tiffenberg2017single, 2023_prl_sisero, 10.1117/12.3020855}.

 In this device, charge readout is performed using a double-gate n-type MOSFET amplifier architecture referred to as SiSeRO.
 The SiSeRO architecture is depicted in Fig.~\ref{fig:sisero}.
 By design, the n-channel MOSFET is integrated into the CCD’s p-channel.
 The p-channel functions as an internal gate (IG), forming the second gate of a double-gate structure that couples the CCD charge to the transistor channel.
-This geometry establishes a junction coupling between the stored charge and the drain current $I_{DS}$, allowing the charge packet to modulate the channel potential without being transferred or lost.
-As a result, charge packets can be measured non-destructively, and the design yields enhanced charge sensitivity compared to conventional floating-diffusion and floating-gate amplifiers~\cite{2023_prl_sisero}.
+This geometry establishes a coupling between the stored charge and the drain current $I_{DS}$, allowing the charge packet to modulate the current without being transferred or lost.
+As a result, charge packets can be measured non-destructively, and the design yields enhanced charge sensitivity compared to conventional floating-diffusion and floating-gate amplifiers~\cite{2023_prl_sisero, 10.1117/1.JATIS.9.2.026001, 10.1117/12.3020855}.
 Device simulations further indicate that operating the MOSFET near its threshold voltage maximizes charge sensitivity, a prediction validated by measurements in 2023 that achieved 1.54 nA/$e^-$, the highest reported for a double-gate MOSFET~\cite{2023_sisero,2023_prl_sisero}.
+Additionally, experimental measurements have demonstrated that the SiSeRO architecture achieves equivalent noise performance at least six times faster than the Skipper CCD, confirming its advantage in the speed-to-noise trade-off regime~\cite{2023_prl_sisero, castoldi_experimental_2024}.